J3698/j3698.github.io/_posts/2021-12-20-training-the-symbol-recognizer.markdown

     def __getitem__(self, idx):
         return self.strokes[idx], self.labels[idx]</div>

-The other important function in this file was <span class="code">create_image</span>.
+The other important function for rendering the imwas was <span class="code">create_image</span>.
 When I loop through the dataset, I call this function to create the images before I save them to a directory.
 Here it is:

 <div class="code">def create_image(size, stroke):
     image = Image.new("L", (size, size), color = 0)